Back

 • information on business operations, value chain, including products and services and business relationships and its supply chain[2]

-Listed SMEs as well as small and non-complex financial institutions as listed in Article 19a (5) may comply with proportionate requirements using proportionate SMEs reporting standards.
+Listed SMEs as well as small and non-complex financial institutions as listed in Article 19a (5) may comply with proportionate requirements using proportionate listed SMEs reporting standards.

 5. Where should companies report?